NYCPlanning/ae-cd-needs-statements-generator/README.md

 ## Errors
-Console error "Warning: Expected server HTML to contain a matching <i> in <a>." is related to implementing [FontAwesome with Next.js](https://fontawesome.com/v5/docs/web/use-with/react#nextjs) that doesn't need to be fixed.
+Console error "Warning: Expected server HTML to contain a matching `<i>` in `<a>`." is related to implementing [FontAwesome with Next.js](https://fontawesome.com/v5/docs/web/use-with/react#nextjs) that doesn't need to be fixed.
 I assume that is what is causing the other issues which are about hydration.

 ## Usage
-Select the community district from the drop-down and hit "Print".
+Open the site in Safari (the links in the Table of Contents do not work if exporting from other browsers).
 If there is a toast notification in the bottom left about errors, close it before hitting print or there will be shading at the top of each page.
+Select the community district from the drop-down and hit the "Print" button at the bottom of the page.
+At the bottom of the print menu, make sure PDF is selected, and then hit print.